brylevkirill/notes/interesting recent papers.md

 #### ["Stochastic Gradient Descent as Approximate Bayesian Inference"](https://arxiv.org/abs/1704.04289) Mandt, Hoffman, Blei
   `stochastic gradient descent` `approximate inference`
+>	"Authors interpreted SGD as a stochastic differential equation, in order to discuss how SGD could be modified to perform approximate Bayesian posterior sampling.
+However they state that their analysis holds only in the neighborhood of a minimum, while Keskar et al. (2016) showed that the beneficial effects of noise are most pronounced at the start of training."
   - `notes` <https://reddit.com/r/MachineLearning/comments/6d7nb1/d_machine_learning_wayr_what_are_you_reading_week/dihh54a/>

 #### ["A Variational Analysis of Stochastic Gradient Algorithms"](https://arxiv.org/abs/1602.02666) Mandt, Hoffman, Blei